ritzredemption/LidarSim/README.md

 | `time` | Seconds since the start of the frame |
 | `label` | 0 background, 1 vehicle, 2 pedestrian |

 Any PLY tool reads the positions.
-Note that most readers — including Open3D's own — keep only `x`, `y`, `z` and silently discard the rest, which is why the tools here parse the file directly.
+Note that most readers, including Open3D's own, keep only `x`, `y`, `z` and silently discard the rest, which is why the tools here parse the file directly.

 If you process this data further, use the per-point `time` rather than a single